biggis-project/path-optimizer/README.md

 $ docker-compose up
 ```

-# TODO
-- init script (runs after the user clones the repository)
-  - download OSM / PBF dataset (parameter of the init script)
-  - download thermal flight data from some URI for preprocessing purposes
-  - we should create a tile pyramid for the frontend (currently a 1Mpx version is shown to the client)

-- location api from graphhopper

 # Contact

 If there are any questions please feel free and send a mail to: <joachim.russig@gmx.de>.